top of page

 MAGAZINE

 Painting is both a physical and a spiritual act for me.
 In that sense, my paintings reflect my relationship with the world.
+Around the time of my 2021 exhibition, I felt very isolated.
+Living in Germany as a foreigner.

 A photo of Katsuhiko Matsubara